Casimir effect in critical $\mathrm{O}(N)$ models from non-equilibrium Monte Carlo simulations: Introduction

+When a three-dimensional system described by the Hamiltonian~\eqref{Hamiltonian}, tuned to criticality, is defined in a finite spatial volume, the critical fluctuations induce long-range interactions between the boundaries: this phenomenon, akin to the Casimir effect (but of thermal, rather than quantum, origin~\cite{Schwinger:1977pa, FisherDeGennes1978}), is the main focus of the present work.

+Remarkably, such behavior is insensitive to the specific details of the system, in practice the microscopic degrees of freedom.
+In this sense, the Casimir effect displays a universal behavior, which only depends on the dimensionality of the system under study, the symmetries, and the geometrical details, such as the presence of boundaries.

-When a three-dimensional system described by the Hamiltonian~\eqref{Hamiltonian}, tuned to criticality, is defined in a finite spatial volume, the critical fluctuations induce long-range interactions between the boundaries: this phenomenon, akin to the Casimir effect (but of thermal, rather than quantum, origin~\cite{Schwinger:1977pa}), is the main focus of the present letter.
-Specifically, we consider a system defined on a cubic lattice of sizes $L\times L \times l$ (with $L\gg l$) with periodic boundary conditions along the three main axes; when the model is tuned to its bulk critical point, the scaling behavior is governed by a thermal conformal field theory, with $l$ playing the r\^{o}le of the inverse temperature of the underlying continuum field theory.
+In what follows, we consider a system defined on a cubic lattice of sizes $L\times L \times l$ (with $L\gg l$) with periodic boundary conditions along the three main axes; when the model is tuned to its bulk critical point, the scaling behavior is governed by a thermal conformal field theory, with $l$ playing the role of the inverse temperature of the underlying continuum field theory.
 As a consequence of the separation between the $l$ and $L$ scales, the free energy can be written as

-where $\fbulk$ is the free-energy density $f$ in the $l\rightarrow L$ limit, while the excess free-energy density $\fex$ quantifies the deviation from such a limit, and encodes information on the thermal behavior of the CFT.
+where $\fbulk$ is the free-energy density $f$ for an isotropic lattice, i.e. $l=L$, when the limit $L\rightarrow\infty$ is taken, to suppress further finite-size effects.
+The excess free-energy density $\fex$ quantifies the deviation from the isotropic limit, and encodes information on the thermal behavior of the CFT.
 In the scaling limit, it takes the simple form

-where $\Delta$ is the \textit{critical Casimir amplitude}: a particularly important quantity in thermal CFTs, which determines the one-point function of the stress-energy tensor.
+where $\Delta$ is the \textit{critical Casimir amplitude}.
+Such quantity is universal, namely it is the same within a given universality class.
+The fact that critical exponents and amplitudes (or ratios of thereof) are insensitive to the microscopic details of a theory is a central concept in the theory of critical phenomena.

+On a more formal level, $\Delta$ is part of the CFT data of the theory, which completely specify the universality class and quantitatively determine the long-range physics.
+In particular, $\Delta$ is the amplitude appearing in the definition of the one-point function of the stress-energy tensor in a thermal background~\cite{Luo:2022tqy, Sun:2024qhv, Barrat:2024fwq}.
 The large-$N$ limit of the critical Casimir amplitude is~\cite{Dantchev:1998etd}